csparpa/fluentcheck/README.md

 Check(my_value).assertion1().assertion2().assertion3() # and so on
 ```

-If the order of assertions matters to your overall goal, then take care of it.
+_If the order of assertions matters to your overall goal, then take care of it!_

 What if an assertion fails?
 A `CheckError` is raised: just catch it!